mherbold/IRSDKSharper/README.md

     {
         Debug.WriteLine( "OnStopped() fired!" );
     }

+    private void OnDebugLog( string message )
+    {
+        Debug.WriteLine( message )
+    }
 ```

 # IRSDKSharper Class

 ## Methods

-### IRSDKSharper( bool throwYamlExceptions = false )
+### IRacingSdk( bool throwYamlExceptions = false )
-When you create a new instance of IRSDKSharper you can pass in true to turn on the throwing of exceptions whenever the YAML parser detects that the IRacingSdkSessionInfo is missing some properties.
+When you create a new instance of IRacingSdk you can pass in true to turn on the throwing of exceptions whenever the YAML parser detects that the IRacingSdkSessionInfo is missing some properties.
 This would normally be left off in your projects.
 This is really just a way for me to quickly figure out what is missing as iRacing is continually adding new session information properties.

 ### void Start()
-IRSDKSharper will create a new connection loop background task.
+IRacingSdk will create a new connection loop background task.
 This connection loop will wait for the iRacing simulator to load and start broadcasting telemetry data.
-Once telemetry data starts pouring in, IRSDKSharper will terminate the connection loop background task, and create two new background tasks<sup>1</sup>.
+Once telemetry data starts pouring in, IRacingSdk will terminate the connection loop background task, and create two new background tasks<sup>1</sup>.
 The first new background task handles session information updates, and the second new background task handles telemetry data updates<sup>2</sup>.

 ### void Stop()
-IRSDKSharper will terminate all background tasks and clean up everything.
+IRacingSdk will terminate all background tasks and clean up everything.
 This is done asynchronously, and it is safe to call `Stop()` from within any of your event handlers.
-The `IsStarted` property will become false and the `OnStopped` event will be fired when IRSDKSharper has completely stopped.
+The `IsStarted` property will become false and the `OnStopped` event will be fired when IRacingSdk has completely stopped.
-Please call `Stop()` before setting your IRSDKSharper object to null to terminate all of the background tasks.
+Please call `Stop()` before setting your IRacingSdk object to null to terminate all of the background tasks.

 ### Simulator Remote Control
 There are several functions you can use to remotely control the iRacing simulator.